MasoudBimar/Typescript-Step-by-Step/src/5-decorators-in-typescript/decorators-in-typescript.md

-# Decorators In Typescript
+# Decorators In TypeScript

 - What?
 Why?
 Where?
-- Class Decorators
+- Class Decorator
-- Method Decorators
+- Method Decorator
-- Property Decorators
+- Property Decorator
-- Accessor Decorators
+- Accessor Decorator
-- Parameter Decorators
+- Parameter Decorator

 ## What?
 Why?
 Where?